-Cushioning Your Bones To Stop Blisters
+Cushioning Your Bones (And Shear Absorption) To Stop Blisters

 Cushioning reduces peak pressure by spreading the load over a larger area.
 Take a look at the image below.
 It shows three cushioning conditions